The Best AI Construction Estimating Software in 2026

 The preconstruction landscape has reached a historic tipping point.
-In early 2026, a staggering 12.6% surge in construction input costs collided with a severe, structural workforce challenge across the industry.
+In early 2026, a staggering 12.6% surge in construction input costs — consistent with Associated General Contractors of America inflation data — collided with a severe, structural workforce challenge across the industry.
 For construction firms, managing paper-and-highlighter or legacy point-and-click tools is no longer a sustainable business practice.
 It is a severe drag on margin.

 As a result, preconstruction teams are aggressively shifting to automated platforms.
 But with a wave of legacy tools stamping “AI” onto old software, finding the best AI construction estimating software in 2026 requires looking past the marketing copy and evaluating actual workflow utility.